ProSTEP Employee Training Assistance Fund

 - An attestation that wages were paid to employees while in training if using this to meet the match requirement

-Overview ProSTEP Employee Training Assistance Fund
+For Business: Overview ProSTEP Employee Training Assistance Fund

 Application - Fillable Word document